selmeci/dgraph-tonic/README.md

 Transaction is modeled with [The Typestate Pattern in Rust](http://cliffle.com/blog/rust-typestate/).
 The typestate pattern is an API design pattern that encodes information about an object's run-time state in its compile-time type.
 This principle allows us to identify some type of errors, like mutation in read only transaction, during compilation.
 Transaction types are:

 - *Default*: can be transformed into ReadOnly, BestEffort, Muated.
-Can permorm `discard`, `query` and `query_with_vars` actions.
+Can perform `query` and `query_with_vars` actions.
 - *ReadOnly*: useful to increase read speed because they can circumvent the usual consensus protocol.
-Can performs same actions as default txn.
+Can perform `query` and `query_with_vars` actions.
 - *BestEffort*: Read-only queries can optionally be set as best-effort.
 Using this flag will ask the Dgraph Alpha to try to get timestamps from memory on a best-effort basis to reduce the number of outbound requests to Zero.
 This may yield improved latencies in read-bound workloads where linearizable reads are not strictly needed.
-Can performs same actions as default txn.
+Can permorm `query` and `query_with_vars` actions.
-- *Mutated*: can performs all actions as default transaction and also alow to modify data in DB.
-Can be create only from default transaction.
+- *Mutated*: can perform all actions as default transaction and can modify data in DB.
+Can be created only from default transaction.

-To create a default transaction, call `client.new_txn()`, which returns a `Txn` object.
-This operation incurs no network overhead.
+Client provides several factory methods for transactions.
+Create new transaction incurs no network overhead.

 ```rust
 let txn = client.new_txn();